t-88/Vic-To-Ascii/README.md

     -   ```
             $ ./run.sh -opencv
             $ ./Victa -h
-            $ ./main -cap-frame ; read          # capture a frame print it and wait for input
+            $ ./Victa -cap-frame ; read          # capture a frame print it and wait for input
-            $ ./main -cap                       # capture stream this will fill ur terminal
+            $ ./Victa -cap                       # capture stream this will fill ur terminal
         ```

+# Dependencies
+-   stb_image , stb_truetype , stb_image_write: stb is a great afing libary thkx to [nothings](https://github.com/nothings/)
+-   opencv, if u want to use videos u got have opencv, does all the heavy lifting, good stuff

 # Dev Imgs
 ## Img To Ascii